 - Liver damage (cirrhosis or scarring) and failure

 People with a history of alcohol abuse try to find an excuse when they identify these symptoms.
 Others ignore the connection.

 When you discover that you’re no longer a casual drinker, but start to ask yourself, am I an alcoholic, the revelation might be shocking.
 If you feel hesitant to face the problem head-on, remember that you’re giving away your humanity and freedom to alcohol.
 Everyone deserves a happy, fulfilling life, so don’t be afraid to seek help for your illness.

 There are many high-quality rehab centers ready to walk the journey of recovery with you.
 The best facilities offer a variety of therapies in their TX residential addiction treatment programs, such as:

-Don’t be afraid or ashamed to admit that you have a problem and are willing to seek treatment.
+Don’t be afraid or ashamed to admit that you have a problem and are willing to seek treatment from a Florida detox center.
 The effects of alcoholism are reversible, so there is hope for everyone, regardless of how long you’ve been abusing alcohol.